The Friday Edition

 Recent Drone Allegations in Poland

 Let's start with the recent events related to the alleged drone incursions in Poland.
-Several European countries have called these incidents attacks and urged NATO to take a tougher stance.
-However, media coverage often doesn't give a fair representation of Russia's perspective.
-When asked about Russia's stance, Mr. Pollanski said he was confused about the intense attention and "hype" surrounding the event.
+Several European countries have described these incidents as attacks and urged NATO to adopt a stricter stance.
+However, media coverage often fails to provide a fair representation of Russia's perspective.
+When asked about Russia's stance, Mr. Polyanskiy said he was confused about the intense attention and "hype" surrounding the event.

 He emphasized the need to investigate who benefits from these incidents, arguing that Russia doesn't gain from the current situation.
 The only evidence tying the drones to Russia was inscriptions, which could be easily faked in Ukraine.
 Mr. Polyanskiy claimed the drones came from within Ukraine, not necessarily from Russia, and some of the evidence presented has been questionable.